About Lorin

 I used to co-present a short, erratic, incredibly shambolic podcast called The Stupidly Small Podcast with excellent idiot Stew Farrell.
 More here.

-I have written a few essays for Meanjin (one about theatre, one about the role of law in Australian politics, and one about the Melbourne International Comedy Festival which is discussed here on the Conversation Hour on 774 ABC radio).
+There’s a chapter by me in this book about Paul Kelly.
+I have written a few essays for Meanjin (one about theatre, one about the role of law in Australian politics and one about the Melbourne International Comedy Festival which is discussed here on the Conversation Hour on 774 ABC radio).
 In July 2012 I did a critiquing cultures residency at Varuna, The Writers' House and a Hot Desk Fellowship at the Wheeler Centre (supported by the Readings Foundation).
 I have done two residencies at Bundanon and one at Varuna.

 While I was at Melbourne University, I wrote a play called People Watching, which was awarded second prize in London in the International Student Playscript Competition, judged by playwright Sir Alan Ayckbourn.
 Another show, For We Are Young and Free (about an intellectually curious Paris Hilton and an Australian girl seeking asylum in Canada) was one of three shows in the 2007 Melbourne International Comedy Festival to be nominated for a Golden Gibbo Award.